Caloric: Revival

 JMM Lee Properties announced in 2012 the reintroduction of Caloric appliances beginning with a line of stainless steel ovens and ranges in the fall of 2012.
 They plan on adding more built-in and countertop appliances over the following year.

 In Canada, J.A.K.
 North America Inc. has the rights to market Caloric branded appliances.

-In Popular Culture
+In popular culture

 In the 1960s CBS television series The Dick Van Dyke Show, the Petrie's New Rochelle kitchen features a Caloric Ultramatic wall oven.
+Luke Danes has one in his apartment above the diner in Gilmore Girls.
+The 2010-2016 CBS situation comedy series Mike & Molly featured a Caloric gas range in the home of Molly's mother.